JerryLMJ/LMJDropdownMenu/README.en.md

 ## Update log
+- **2019.6.21 （2.0.2）：**
+In this update, the demo module adds an example of multiple drop-down menus in the same view and a demonstration of new menu style Settings.
+Optimize the layout of drop-down options.

 - **2019.6.5 （2.0.1）：**
-The update changed the proxy method: by ` dropdownMenu:didSelectOptionAtIndex:` change to ` dropdownMenu:didSelectOptionAtIndex:optionTitle:`.
+The update changed the proxy method: by ` dropdownMenu:didSelectOptionAtIndex:` change to ` dropdownMenu:didSelectOptionAtIndex:optionTitle:icon:`.
 ⚠️please upgrade version of the proxy method users pay attention to modify the code!

 - **2019.5.26（2.0.0）：**